Engee documentation

 Details

-The elevation angles at which the radiation pattern should be calculated as vector 1 at . must be greater than 2.
-The units of angles are degrees.
-Elevation angles must lie in the range from −90° to 90° inclusive and be in strictly ascending order.
+Elevation angles at which it is necessary to calculate the radiation pattern in the form of a vector 1 on . it must be more than 2.
+The units of measurement of angles are degrees.
+Elevation angles should be in the range of −90° to 90° inclusive and arranged in strictly ascending order.

 Dependencies